Enchanted Skies

 A Short Bio

 I've always enjoyed astronomy.
 I had a small telescope when I was young.
 While at Cal Davis, I occasionally observed through the 12.5" scope atop Hutchison Hall.
 After a hiatus from astronomy in the 90s (the soccer years), I decided to get serious about astronomy as a hobby.
 I purchased a Discovery 8" reflector, and enjoyed looking viewing the night skies until the scope was stolen from my yard.
-About a year later I bought a Celestron NexStar 11".
+About a year later I bought a Celestron NexStar 11" GPS.

 When I joined the club, a few of the members were doing webcam astrophotography, and I decided to give it a try.
 I picked up a ToUCam and really enjoyed the experience.
 A year or so later, I picked up a Canon 300D to do deep space imaging.
 I later had the camera modifed by Hutech to extend its range into the far red.
+I've now had three modified Canon DSLRs.
+I started doing CCD imaging in 2017, but still enjoy the simplicity of the DSLR.

-FamiliaLastly - I'm part of a wonderful family (wife, two daughters, two dogs, one mortgage).
+Familia circa 2004Lastly - I'm part of a wonderful family.
 While my wife and kids may mildly complain about daddy's all-night astronomy exploits (and how much money I spend), they're mostly pretty supportive.
-I count myself as being very lucky to be a part of such a loving family.
+I count myself as being very lucky to be a part of such a loving family (somewhat dated photo on right).

-Peace
+Peace (please)

 Home Galleries About Me